Insight Advisor supports natural language questions, such as Show me Product Inventory for Japan under 2500.

 Natural language searches need to reference field names and values in your data model.
 You can also tag master items with synonyms using tags on your master items.
 Use the format alt:<term> in synonym tags.
 If you wanted to use cities as a synonym, you would tag the master item alt:cities.
 For more information, see Tagging master items.

-For more information about natural language queries, see Qlik Sense Natural Language Query features.
+For more information about natural language questions, see Qlik Sense Natural Language Query features.